nicolodijunior/network/README.md

 #### Additional notes

-    This was my frist project using javascript, django and css grid and flex.
+    This was my frist project using javascript ajax.
 The project is developed using Django v3.2.8 and Python v3.9.7.